 Lois has a Diploma in Applied Counselling and Psychotherapy Studies from the Nelson Polytechnic, now Nelson Marlborough Institute of Technology.
 She is ACC accredited and has spent the last five years training in psychodrama with the Centre for Experiential Development and Learning in Nelson.
 She experiences the method of psychodrama as assisting people (including herself) to gain insight into their lives and provides a systems thinking approach.
 Lois grew up in the Rai Valley and enjoyed family holidays in the Nelson Sounds.
 She has three adult daughters and 5 grandchildren.
 She lives with her Cantabrian born husband in Nelson.

-Since 2017, Aaron has been a Clinician with SVS - Living Safe based in Nelson.
+Since 2017, Aaron has been a Clinician with RISE based in Nelson.
 He works predominantly with male and youth clients in the non-violence field.
-Previously, Aaron worked for the
+Previously, Aaron worked for the Department of

-Department of Corrections as a Programme Facilitator specialising in the Mauri Toa Rangitahi programme, a specialist rehabilitation programme for ages 18-21 within the Corrections system.
-His
+Corrections as a Programme Facilitator specialising in the Mauri Toa Rangitahi programme, a specialist rehabilitation programme for ages 18-21 within the Corrections system.
+His background is in

 Aaron has a Master of Education in Counselling from Canterbury University and a Bachelor of Leisure and Sport from Waikato University.
 He enjoys the outdoors with his family for the adventure and balance they bring to life.
 He particularly likes mountain biking, running, getting out into the mountains and when possible, surfing.